ADFG-DSF/culvert_stability/README.md

 This was a supplemental analysis building on the MLR models.
 Since it was identified that a fundamental difference could exist between high- and low-gradient stream systems, the above analysis was repeated, but with subsets of systems with a gradient less than / greater than 1.5.

+* **new_Vscore.docx**:
+This document is essentially deprecated, and was an informal presentation of some of my early ideas for scoring instability.
+It presents the absolute log ratio and some initial (mostly abandoned) ideas for using Principal Components Analysis (PCA) to aggregate scores.

 ### **/R** subfolder